Chussey1976/EmergencyWebAPP/README.md

 6. The app icon will now appear on your home screen

 For Android Users:
-1. Open Chrome and go to [Your GitHub Pages URL]
+1. Open Chrome and go to emergencyapp.dentalconsultant.io
 2. Tap the three-dot menu in the top right corner
 3. Tap "Add to Home screen"
 4. Give the app a name (e.g., "Emergency Numbers")